FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 * limit the number of devices which can access the provisioning network at the same time.

-* for any one device, rate limit its' access the provisioning network.
+* for any one device, rate limit its access the provisioning network.

 * for a device which has accessed the provisioning network, limit the total amount of time which it is allowed to remain on the network